Romulus Vereș

-Romulus Vereș (23 January 1929 in Cluj – 13 December 1992 in Ștei) was a notorious serial killer from Romania, known as "The Man with the Hammer".
+Romulus Vereș (23 January 1929 in Cluj – 13 December 1993 in Ștei) was a notorious serial killer from Romania, known as "The Man with the Hammer".

 During the 1970s, he was charged with five murders and several attempted murders, but never imprisoned on grounds of insanity; he had schizophrenia, blaming the Devil for his actions.
 Instead, he was institutionalised in the Ștei psychiatric facility in 1976, following a three-year-long forensic investigation during which four thousand people were questioned.

 Urban myths brought the number of victims up to 200 women, but the actual number was much smaller.
 This confusion probably is explained by the lack of attention this case received, despite its magnitude, in the Communist press of the time.

+Before Murders

+Romulus Vereș was born on 23 January 1929.
+He worked as a locomotive mechanic and got married at 19 years old to his first wife, which whom he had a son.
+They divorced after 6 years, and he remarried immediately after.
+His second marriage lasted 4 years, with his second wife later accusing him of verbal abuse and physical abuse.

+Murders

+Between 1972 and 1974, he attacked 8 women and girls, of whom 3 died, and was convicted only of 5.
+He attacked victims by hitting them with a hammer, iron bar or anything similar.
+He didn't have a clear Modus Operandi, as some victims were attacked in public and some in their own home, some victims were raped, and he also stole some valuable items from some victims.